jason-dark/proompt/README.md

 to have fully fleshed out acceptance criteria (although that doesn't hurt), you just need to describe what the end state should be.

-**Critical**: Run `proompt generate-plan "draft-plan.md"` multiple times, each in a fresh LLM context window.
+**Critical**: Run `proompt generate-plan "draft-plan.md" -o "plan-version.md"` multiple times, each in a fresh LLM context window.
 After each run:

 - Manually review the output for gaps or issues
 - Make corrections to address any problems you spot
-- Save the improved version and run `proompt generate-plan` with that improved version again
+- Save the improved version and run `proompt generate-plan` with that improved version again (updating the output file path)
 - Repeat this process until the plan feels solid

 Proompt creates implementation plans with: